 This course is an orientation to the characteristics of a range of medical impairments and their vocational implications.
 It explores medical terminology, common diagnostic procedures, and the role of health professionals.
-Prerequisite: Prerequisite: HDSV 610 or HDSV 612

 HDSV-750.
 Group Counseling

 Theories, techniques, and procedures appropriate for counseling groups will be included, as well as topics to build understanding of group development and dynamics.
 This course includes laboratory experiences for observation and application of group counseling skills.
 Prerequisite: HDSV 735.